 - Bill Sherman (2013 – 2015)

 “A Time Line Celebrating 50 Years of God’s Grace and Blessing.”
-This timeline lists many of the good things that have happened at CLC in Christ’s name between 1956 and 2006.
+This timeline lists many of the good things that have happened at CLC in Christ’s name since 1956.
 We hope it will bring back memories of the time you have been with us here in our Christian company and that it will inform you about what was going on here before you became a member.

 Our Church Hymn

 On Cheshire Lutheran Church’s 50th anniversary occasion, to the glory of God our congregation adopted a special hymn for the church named “Gods Redeemed Beloved and Holy”, set to the tune of Rustington.
 It was written for us by Pastor Steve Starke (St. John-Amelith Lutheran Church and School, Bay City, Michigan) as a way to celebrate our life together at CLC as God’s redeemed family.